Skip to Content

 TIP: convince them to take you as early as possible.
 Everyone wants to start the tour at 9.30, but we opted for a private tour and went at 8 am.
 The reason you want to go as early as possible is to see as many turtles as possible.
 The later you come, the lower the chance of a sighting.

-3. Get a diving certificate
+5. Get a diving certificate on Gili Air

 6. Party on Gili T